SarojKumarDash07/PS-2025-S8-saroj/README.md

 - Consider a block of metal or semiconductor material with dimensions $L$, $W$ and $h$ as shown in figure above.
 - Let $n$ be the charge per unit volume.
-- To calculate the current $Ir$ for an applied voltage $Vr$ across the length of the material, we will consider an incremental cross section of the material with length $dx$.
+- To calculate the current $Ir$ for an applied voltage $Vr$ across the length of the material, we will consider an incremental cross section of the material with length $Δx$.
-- The current can be written as the total charge in the incremental volume in time $dt$.
+- The current can be written as the total charge in the incremental volume in time $Δt$.

 ![Diagram](docs/Capture.PNG)